-The Government has strengthened its social safety net over the last decade by investing heavily in education, healthcare, housing, employment and retirement adequacy for Singaporeans.
-During COVID-19, the Government introduced many additional support schemes to further strengthen the social safety net during this extraordinary time.
-There are broad-based schemes and subsidies that benefit many, while a network of government and community agencies provides targeted assistance for low-income and vulnerable groups who need additional help.
-Within these multiple layers of assistance, the Community Care Endowment Fund ("ComCare Fund") continues to play a critical role in supporting low-income households with their living expenses.
+The Government has strengthened our social safety nets over the last decade by investing heavily in education, healthcare, housing, employment and retirement adequacy for Singaporeans.
+The social safety nets comprise broad-based schemes and subsidies that benefit many, complemented by targeted support schemes, and a network of government and community agencies that provides assistance for low-income and vulnerable groups that need additional help.
+During the COVID-19 pandemic, the Government introduced additional support schemes to further strengthen these social safety nets.
+Within these multiple layers of assistance, the Community Care Endowment Fund ("ComCare Fund") continues to play a critical role in supporting low-income households with their living expenses, as it has since its inception in 2005.